General Practice referral to aged care services

 - Medical Director (RTF files, open in clinical software only)

 NB: When using fax no receipt of referral is issued.

 Better Health Care Connections (BHCC) – Aged Care Multidisciplinary Care Coordination and Advisory Services

-SEMPHN is one of nine sites across Australia selected to run the Commonwealth funded BHCC program.
-This program aims to improve the quality of health care for aged care recipients by:
+SEMPHN was one of nine sites across Australia selected to run the Commonwealth funded BHCC program.
+This program aimed to improve the quality of health care for aged care recipients by:

 - increasing access to appropriate, coordinated, multidisciplinary care for older people with complex health needs